thepaqui/42_so_long/README.md

 ✅ MAKE ENEMIES DISPLAY
 ✅ MAKE ENEMIES MOVEMENT
 ✅ MAKE ENEMIES KILLABLE WITH PROJECTILES
+⏳ MAKE THE PLAYER DIE ON CONTACT WITH AN ENEMY
+⏳ IMPLEMENT ALL PLAYER ANIMATIONS
 ⏳ MAKE ENEMIES ANIMATIONS
-⏳ IMPLEMENT ALL PLAYER ANIMATIONS
+❌ TEST GAME OVER WITH FUCKTON OF ENEMIES
 ❌ MAKE BETTER RANDOMNESS FOR ENEMY SPAWNING
 ❌ MAKE NEW BASIC PLAYER SPRITESHEET
 ❌ MAKE PLAYER SPRITESHEET COMPATIBLE WITH BOTH BONUS AND NON BONUS GAME
-❌ MAKE THE PLAYER DIE ON CONTACT WITH AN ENEMY
 ❌ ADD MUSIC AND SOUND EFFECTS
 ❌ TEST ALL MAPS WITH NON-BONUS VERSION (COIN AND MOVE COUNTER ESPECIALLY)
 ❌ MEGA NORM CLEANUP